 Attached for your review and comment is the DRAFT Rocky Reach Total Dissolved Gas Alternatives Analysis.
 This report is step two in a series of FERC/401 requirements.
-The first was a Year Five report regarding our compliance with the Total Dissolved Gas (TDG) numeric criteria at the Project.
-If we were not 100% compliant with the water quality numeric criteria, Chelan PUD would then prepare a report that evaluates what measures (operational and structural) may be reasonable and feasible to implement to further reduce TDG production at the Project.
-Chelan PUD will submit these reports to Ecology, members of the RRFF, and members of the HCP Coordinating Committee.
+The first was a Year Five report regarding our compliance with the Total Dissolved Gas (TDG) water quality criteria at the Project.
+If Chelan PUD was not 100% compliant with the criteria, a report would be prepared, evaluating what measures (operational and structural) may be reasonable and feasible to implement to further reduce TDG production at the Project.
+Chelan PUD is required to submit this report to Ecology, members of the RRFF, and members of the HCP Coordinating Committee for consultation.